memefather/Flashcard-app/README.md

-Discord Interview Prep — Rei's Project 🌸
+Flash Card - Rei's Project 🌸

 What this project contains:
-- interview_questions.txt — 25 potential interview questions tailored to Discord and the role
+- interview_questions.txt — 25 potential questions tailored
 - questions_for_hiring_manager.txt — 10 smart questions you can ask the hiring manager
-- research_notes.md — links and quick notes about Discord interview process and company principles
+- research_notes.md — links and quick notes about process and company principles
 - flashcards_webapp/ — a lightweight mobile-first flashcard web app to review questions on phone (portrait)

 Do not overwrite other flashcard projects.
 This is a separate project created on user request.